MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsInboundBlockedNumberPattern.md

 ```

 ## DESCRIPTION
-This example adds a blocked number pattern to the tenant list.
+This cmdlet adds a blocked number pattern to the tenant list.

 ## EXAMPLES